varunshenoy/opendream/README.md

 ## Getting started

+0. *Prerequisites*: Make sure you have Node installed.
+You can download it [here](https://nodejs.org/en/download).
 1. Clone this repository.
 2. Navigate to this project within your terminal and run `sh ./run_opendream.sh`.
 After ~30 seconds, both the frontend and backend of the Opendream system should be up and running.